Curriculum for Excellence (CfE) experiences and outcomes: First level

 Possible approach to assessing learning

-Some children may want to upload photos or a record of their work to their online learning journal.
-They may wish to use the school’s online learning space on Google Classroom, Microsoft Teams or through alternative school communication channels.
+- Children may upload photos or a record of their work to their online learning journal or online learning space on Google classroom or Microsoft Teams.
 This will give you the opportunity to provide feedback and next steps.

 When planning your approach to assessing learning, please take account of the latest guidance on assessment approaches.